Co-written and first recorded (as an instrumental) by The James Last Orchestra (1969).

 From the wiki: “‘Happy Heart’ was written by James Last and Jackie Rae, and was first recorded as an instrumental by The James Last Orchestra in 1969.
 It was first covered by Nick DeCaro, a version which enjoyed modest success in the US on the Billboard Easy Listening chart.
 ‘Happy Heart’ would go on to be recorded by both Petula Clark and Andy Williams, and released as a single by each almost simultaneously in 1969.
 Clark’s ‘Happy Heart’ reached #12 on the Easy Listening chart and #62 on the Billboard Hot 100; Williams’ version peaked at #22 on the Billboard Hot 100, #19 in the UK, and spent two weeks at #1 on the Billboard Easy Listening chart.
 Clark was reportedly dismayed when Williams was a guest star on her second TV special, with the plan to perform ‘Happy Heart’ at the time each were planning to launch ‘Happy Heart’ as their next respective single.

 From the wiki: “‘I Will Follow Him’ is the translation of the French language tune ‘Chariot’ recorded in 1962 by Petula Clark.
-The music was written by Franck Pourcel (using the pseudonym J.W.
-Stole) and Paul Mauriat (‘Love is Blue‘) – using the pseudonym ‘Del Roma’.
+The music was written by Franck Pourcel, using the pseudonym J.W.
+Stole, and Paul Mauriat (‘Love is Blue‘), using the pseudonym ‘Del Roma’.
 Clark’s French-language version hit #1 in France and #8 in Belgium and earned Clark a gold record.
-Her English-language version, released in early 1963 by Pye in the UK and by Laurie in the USA, had no chart impact on either side of the Atlantic Ocean.
+Her English-language version, with lyrics by Norman Gimbel and Franck Pourcel, was released in early 1963 by Pye in the UK and by Laurie in the USA with no chart impact – but Clark’s English-language version did peak at #4 on the Danish music chart.
+Clark also recorded Italian and German versions of the song, with her Italian version, ‘Sul mio carro’, reaching #4 in Italy, and her German version, ‘Cheerio’, reaching #6 in Germany.

 Originally recorded by Cathy Carlson (1970).